thomscoder/orchestra/README.md

 - Start the local server on a port of your choice
 - Paste the given URL from the server in the respective field on the client.
-- Click the button "Server"
+- Click "Server"
 - Done!

-The client will now connect to your local server and establish a ws connection (you can check in the console if there's no error)
+The client will now establish a ws to your local server (you can check in the console if there's no error)

 - Click share screen and send the generated Room ID to whoever you want.